NikolaPizurica/novelty-detection-for-text/README.md

 A mini library for novelty detection tasks in the domain of text documents.
 Focused on methods based on classifier confidence, for document-level novelty detection.

+A link to the corresponding research paper will hopefully be added soon.